Completion theorem for equivariant $K$-theory: Review of -homotopy theory of schemes

-A {\sl scheme} in this paper will mean a quasi-projective scheme over a fixed field $k$.
-This ground field will be fixed throughout.
-Let $\Sch_k$ denote the category of quasi-projective schemes over $k$.
-An object of this category will often be called a $k$-scheme.
+For the rest of this text, we shall consider only those schemes which are quasi-projective over $k$.
+The category of such schemes will be denoted by $\Sch_k$ and an object of this category will often be called a $k$-scheme.
 Let $\Sm_k$ denote the subcategory of smooth schemes in $\Sch_k$.

 A {\sl linear algebraic group} $G$ over $k$ will mean a smooth and affine group scheme over $k$.
-By a closed subgroup $H$ of an algebraic group $G$, we shall mean a morphism $H \to G$ of algebraic groups over $k$ which is a closed immersion of $k$-schemes.
-In particular, a closed subgroup of a linear algebraic group will be of the same type and hence smooth.
+A closed subgroup of $G$ will mean a closed immersion of linear algebraic groups over $k$.
 Recall from \cite[Proposition~1.10]{Borel} that a linear algebraic group over $k$ is a closed subgroup of a general linear group, defined over $k$.
-Let $\Sch^G_k$ (resp. $\Sm^G_k$) denote the category of quasi-projective (resp. smooth) $k$-schemes with $G$-action and $G$-equivariant maps.
-An object of $\Sch^G_k$ will be often be called a $G$-scheme.
+Let $\Sch^G_k$ (resp. $\Sm^G_k$) denote the category of quasi-projective (resp. smooth and quasi-projective) $k$-schemes with $G$-action and $G$-equivariant maps.
+An object of $\Sch^G_k$ will be often called a $G$-scheme.